Transition to a less wasteful, more sustainable, way of life

 Freecycle Kingston - give away and get unwanted items

-Richmond Maker-Lab, Ham - our nearest repair workshop
+Richmond Maker-Lab, Ham -a neighbouring repair workshop

 Squirrels Community Scrap Scheme, The Old Allotment Hut, Boscombe Road, Worcester Park - an Aladdin's cave full of goodies - donated clean waste materials to meet art, craft, recreational, educational, therapeutic or fundraising activities...